Tyler Shandro: Minister of Health (2019–2021)

 On April 30, 2019, Shandro was appointed as the minister of health.

+Shandro announced in 2021 that $400 million in operational funding would be invested towards the new version of the Affordability Supportive Living Initiative.
+Shandro estimated that 3,800 would be replacement beds and 2,200 would be new beds.

+As Minister of Health, Shandro oversaw massive health-care worker layoffs.
+He has repeatedly denied that there have had been layoffs, but at least 11,000 Alberta Health Services (AHS) workers in laundry, nutrition and food services, lab services, and other support positions have had their jobs cut or privatized since 2020.

 Vital Partners controversy

-On March 19, 2020 concerns were raised on social media that there was a potential conflict of interest on the part of Shandro, who has shares in Vital Partners, along with his wife's sister, and his wife, Andrea Shandro.
-In response to complaints sent to the ethics commissioner's office about Shandro's alleged conflict of interest, the ethics commissioner, Marguerite Trussler, wrote in a March 20, 2020 letter that, since Shandro was not the director of Shandro Holdings, the company that owns Vital Partners, and since his shares in that company are in a blind trust, he has done "all that is required to be in compliance with the Conflict of Interest Act".
+On March 19, 2020, concerns were raised on social media that there was a potential conflict of interest on the part of Shandro, who has shares in Vital Partners, along with his wife's sister, and his wife, Andrea Shandro.
+In response to complaints sent to the ethics commissioner's office about Shandro's alleged conflict of interest, the ethics commissioner, Marguerite Trussler, wrote in a March 20, 2020, letter that, since Shandro was not the director of Shandro Holdings, the company that owns Vital Partners, and since his shares in that company are in a blind trust, he has done "all that is required to be in compliance with the Conflict of Interest Act".

+After news of this controversy broke, the Shandro family were subjected to multiple personal attacks through social media.

-Confrontation with neighbour
+Confrontation controversies

-On March 22, Shandro and his wife went to the residence of one of Shandro's neighbours, a Calgary physician (who was at that time also a UCP member).
-Shandro berated him for posting content regarding Shandro's potential conflict of interest regarding Vital Partners on Facebook.
+On March 22, Shandro and his wife went to the residence of their neighbour Dr. Mukarram Zaidi.
+Zaidi, who had previously served on the constituency association of MLA Mike Ellis alongside Shandro, claimed that Shandro berated him for sharing a Facebook post about Shandro's potential conflict of interest regarding Vital Partners.
+Shandro allegedly requested that Zaidi remove the post, which he did.
+Though Zaidi forgave Shandro, Zaidi still feared for both his own and his family's safety, and that he had yet to receive an apology from Shandro.

+Shandro stated that he regretted his actions, though added that he had merely "responded passionately" in an attempt to stand up for his wife.
 Following the incident, Opposition MLAs called on Premier Kenney to fire Shandro.
-The neighbour was asked him to remove the post, which he did and later said that he has "forgiven him [Shandro] and his wife" and that "They acted out of character".

 Shandro responded to the media controversy in a March 27 statement, saying that the social media posts regarding Vital Partners had led to his family being "subjected to an online campaign of defamation".
-In his March 27 statement he said he regretted his actions because they were a distraction from the COVID-19 pandemic but he refused to publicly apologize to the physician.
-Shandro was supported by Premier Kenney, who said that Shandro's behaviour was justified given that Shandro felt he was defending his family.
+In his March 27 statement he said he regretted his actions, as they were a distraction from the COVID-19 pandemic.
+Shandro was supported by Premier Kenney, who said that Shandro's behaviour was understandable given that the minister felt his family was under attack.